link-05/PracticeSudoku.java/README.md

 # PracticeSudoku.java
-Practicing with Git bash and learning code with sudoku.
+Practicing with Git bash and learning code with sudoku code project video.